divyanshrajpoot9/Bulb_ON_OFF_Task/README.md

   ####  querySelectorAll(selector): Returns a list of all elements that match the CSS selector.

 This HTML code creates a simple web page called "Copy Cat."
 Here's a breakdown of its structure and functionality:
-This HTML code creates a simple web page called "Copy Cat."
-Here's a breakdown of its structure and functionality:

 1. **HTML Structure**:
    - The `<!DOCTYPE html>` declaration defines the document type and HTML version being used.